ztyyLV/web-twain-docs/faq/source-not-listed-on-linux.md

 sudo rpm -i DynamsoftServiceSetup.rpm
 ```

-If the above does not resolve the issue, please check the following and send screenshots and logs to support@dynamsoft.com for further troubleshooting.
+If the above does not resolve the issue, please follow the troubleshooting steps below.

 1. Has the process started?
 ``` shell
 ps aux | grep dynamsoft